dgaydukov/cert-aws/files/sa.md

 ###### DMS
 Database Migration Service - used for easy migration between different db (like from MySql to DynamoDB), and also for data replication.
-DMS use SCT (Schema Conversion Tool) for converting between existing schemas.
-You can use dms to migrate any supported db into s3 using `csv/parquet` format
+You can use dms to migrate any supported db into s3 using `csv/parquet` format.
+There are 2 types of conversion:
+* engine conversion - homogeneous, when source and target - same db (for example both are mysql)
+* SCT (Schema Conversion Tool) - heterogeneous, for converting between existing schemas

 ###### ELB